Not a blackhat. Not a whitehat. A clearhat.

 Note: not everything written here is non-binary.
 This is ultimately a personal website, not a manifesto around which people can polarize themselves for or against.
 It is far too formative to play that role, which is precisely why the weblog section is called "Rough Drafts."
 All of this is in the spirit of seeking truth via thought experiment, not yet in the spirit of delivering what has been found as truth, although some of what has been found so far falls in the general region of long-sought truths, found because the ternary angle of approach is so unique that things hidden in plain sight become visible.
 If that seems like a bold claim, read a few snippets and you'll see.
 The ternary approach is more fertile than one would expect.

-Maybe we'll get to the manifesto point in the future, maybe we won't.
+Maybe this site will get to the manifesto point in the future, maybe it won't.
 It's not even a goal for now.
 Hence there is a fair sprinkling of perfectly ordinary musings, same as might be found on the weblog of any tech-oriented armchair philosopher.
-Elsewhere, bugs are fixed, tutorials given for obscure techy tasks, and notes-to-self are posted from time to time in a most ordinary way, inline with the philosophical musings.
+Elsewhere, bugs are fixed, tutorials given for obscure techy tasks, and notes-to-self are posted from time to time in a most ordinary way, inline with the philosophical, mathematical, logical musings.

 There are also a few extraordinary things here, too, probably the most notable of these being the most popular page on this site for several years, the ever-growing post on the infinite sphere the center of which is everywhere.
 Traffic seems to have died out ever since a certain large search engine changed their algorithm to downplay personal sites, but it remains a rather rare and wonderful collection of quotations on this subject.